Reservoir Transformers: Experiments

 Machine translation (MT) is one of the core tasks of NLP.
 We demonstrate on two well-known MT datasets, IWSLT'14 German-English and WMT'16 English-German, that reservoir transformers obtain a better AUCC.
 For the raw validation plots over time that were used to calculate the AUCC, please refer to Appendix \ref{appendix:validation_plot}.

-Following \cite{Kasai:2020deepshallow}, the architecture of the network is an N-layer reservoir transformer encoder, followed by a regular shallow one- or two-layer decoder.
+Following \newcite{Kasai:2020deepshallow}, the architecture of the network is an N-layer reservoir transformer encoder, followed by a regular shallow one- or two-layer decoder.
 This design choice has been shown to lead to very good speed and efficiency trade-offs, and serves as a good baseline for our experiments.
 Moreover, shallow decoders make it easier to decide where to place reservoir layers~(in the encoder) and makes it more straightforward to identify where performance gains come from.

-Figure \ref{fig:iwslt} shows the results for IWSLT.
+Figure \ref{fig:iwslt} shows the results for IWSLT (left) and WMT (middle).
 On the y-axis we show validation AUCC for the BLEU metric; on the x-axis we show the number of updatable layers in the encoder.
 The performance of a regular transformer encoder with 6 layers and a reservoir transformer encoder with 6 layers plus N additional reservoir layers are plotted for the same x-axis value to show the total number of \emph{updated} layers.
+Plots for the \emph{total} number of layers (updatable plus not-updatable, so essentially shifted versions of the plots) are shown in Appendix \ref{appendix:total_layer}.

+WMT is much larger and requires a much deeper encoder, as illustrated by the fact that a certain minimum depth is required for reservoir transformers to achieve a comparable validation AUCC.
+At test time, reservoir transformers outperform regular transformers for almost all encoder depths.
+The FFN Reservoir seems to work best in both cases, which is surprising because it does not have any self-attention component at all.
+This finding shows that self-attention, or the mechanism to summarize context information, should be learned if present.
+Once the context features have been gathered, a random projection via a fixed FFN module appears to be beneficial.